Squaring the Circle Revisited: History

-We list several basic constructions for the convenience of later discussions. \begin{enumerate} \item Given a line $\ell$ and a point, it is possible to draw a line that goes through the point and perpendicular to $\ell$. \item Let $n\in \mathbb{N}$.
-Given a line segment of length $a$, it is possible to divide the line into $n$ equal segments.
-So, it is possible to construct a new segment with length equal $ra$ for all $r\in \mathbb{Q}$. \item Given a line segment, it is possible to draw a circle taking the line segment as one of its diameter. \item Given two line segments with lengths $a$ and $b$, we are able to construct segments of lengths $a\cdot b$ and $a/b$. \item Given a line segment of length $a$, we are able to construct a segment of length $\sqrt{a}$. \end{enumerate} All of these basic constructions can be found in Mathographics by Dixon \cite{D}; for conciseness, we do not illustrate these constructions.
-We would like to define an \textit{efficient construction}. \begin{defi} Given a constructible length $a$, an efficient construction of $a$ must satisfy three requirements: \begin{itemize} \item be easy to follow and 'not too time-consuming'. \item not involve sub-construction of huge lengths; else, we need a BIG piece of paper! \item not involve sub-construction of too small lengths; else, we cannot see them! \end{itemize} \end{defi} In this paper, we construct squares of almost the same area with the unit circle (radius 1).
+Before moving on, we review some basic straightedge-and-compass constructions.
+The following constructions are numbered for later reference. \begin{enumerate} \item Given a line $\ell$ and a point, it is possible to draw a line that goes through the point and is perpendicular to $\ell$. \item Let $n\in \mathbb{N}$.
+Given a line segment of length $a$, it is possible to divide it into $n$ equal segments.
+Therefore, it is possible to construct a new segment with length equal $ra$ for all $r\in \mathbb{Q}$. \item Given a line segment, it is possible to draw a circle with it as a diameter. \item Given two line segments with lengths $a$ and $b$, we are able to construct segments of lengths $a\cdot b$ and $a/b$. \item Given a line segment of length $a$, we are able to construct a segment of length $\sqrt{a}$. \end{enumerate} All of these basic constructions can be found in \textit{Mathographics} by Dixon \cite{D}.
+It is worth noting that due to \eqref{perline}, \eqref{prod}, and \eqref{sqroot}, the problem of squaring the circle is the same as constructing either $\pi$ or $\sqrt{\pi}$.